Score-Based Density Estimation from Pairwise Comparisons: Experiments

 \paragraph{Experiment 3: LLM as a proxy for the expert} To illustrate the method in a real belief density estimation task without user experiments, we replicate the LLM experiment of \citet{mikkola2024prefernetialflows}, except that we query 220 pairwise comparisons instead of 5-wise rankings.
-The LLM\footnote{For a direct comparison with \citet{mikkola2024prefernetialflows}, we also use Claude 3 Haiku by ~\citet{claude3family}.} acts as a proxy for a human expert, providing its belief about the distribution of features in the California housing dataset \citep{pace1997sparse}.
-While the true belief density is unknown, the learned LLM belief can be compared to the empirical data distribution.
-Similarity between the two suggests the elicitation method yields a reasonable belief estimate.
-Using the data from \citep{mikkola2024prefernetialflows}, we uniformly sample 220 pairwise comparisons across all 8 features and prompt the LLM for belief judgments.
-Fig.~\ref{fig-llmexp-partial} (c) shows clear distributional similarities; for example, the marginals of \emph{AveRooms} and \emph{MedInc} exhibit similar shapes.
+Using the data from \citep{mikkola2024prefernetialflows}, we uniformly sample 220 pairwise comparisons across all eight features and prompt the LLM for belief judgments.
+The LLM\footnote{For a direct comparison with \citet{mikkola2024prefernetialflows}, we also use Claude 3 Haiku by ~\citet{claude3family}.} acts as a proxy for a human expert, providing its belief about what houses in California are like, restricted to the features available in the California housing dataset \citep{pace1997sparse}.
+The LLM's belief is inferred solely from the pairwise queries, without providing the LLM any direct access to the data itself.

+This experiment leverages the finding that LLMs learn statistical features from the vast training data and can be queried about it~\citep{brown2020,requeima2024llm}.
+While the aim is to infer the belief density of the LLM---which is unknown---our main goal here is to validate our method, rather than to analyze the beliefs of this particular LLM.
+We do this by comparing the belief estimate with the empirical data distribution: Similarity between the two suggests the elicitation method yields a reasonable belief estimate, and differences can be interpreted as possible biases the LLM might have.
+Fig.~\ref{fig-llmexp-partial} (c) shows clear distributional similarities; e.g. the marginals of \emph{AveRooms} and \emph{MedInc} exhibit similar shapes.
 See Appendix~\ref{appendix:llm_exp} for complete results, with Table~\ref{tab-llm-exp} quantifying the accuracy.